stylegan-human/StyleGAN-Human/docs/Dataset.md

 Note:

-We are currently facing large incoming applications, and we need to carefully verify all the applicants, please be patient, and we will reply to you as soon as possible.
+1. We are currently facing large incoming applications, and we need to carefully verify all the applicants, please be patient, and we will reply to you as soon as possible.

+2. The signature in the agreement should be hand-written.

 ## References
 <a id="1">[1]</a>